 Across the bottom of the valley:

-At the bottom of the valley are confusion, frustration, stress, anxiety, sadness, skepticism, depression, loneliness.
+At the bottom of the valley are confusion, frustration, stress, anxiety, sadness, scepticism, depression, loneliness.
 All of these things are very difficult to bear.
 These are the lowest feelings and the darkest places to get through in this valley.
 Usually, our energy is low and we need lots of rest and self-care.
 You may need to ask for help to get through some of the difficult emotions you are feeling.

 I want to emphasize how difficult grief for a dead relationship is, and how it is very normal.